 As described in Section 2 above, the first step of our approach is to estimate the AKM-type model (1) in the IMSS individual-level data, separately for periods 1, 2, and 3 (1992-1994, 1996-1998, and 2000-2002).
 Before presenting the estimates, we provide evidence for the validity of the conditional random mobility assumption, (2).
 Following CHK, we show simple event-study plots of average wage changes between firms in different quartiles of the distribution of wages paid to co-workers.
 For these plots, to ensure that we can observe two years before and two years after a job transition (again following CHK), we focus on four-year periods, 1992-1995 and 2000-2003.
-Figures 3 and 4

-24For the plant and person components, we average over 1992-1994, 1996-1998, and 2000-2002; for the EIA variables, we average over 1993-1994, 1996-1998, and 2000-2002, since the EIA data we use only begin in 1993.
+Figures 3 and 4 show the mean real wages of movers; to reduce clutter, we focus on workers leaving firms in quartiles 1 and 4.
+As in CHK, two features stand out.
+First, the wage trends before and after job switches are parallel across the different types of transitions; there are no Ashenfelter (1978)-type dips or rises before transitions.
+If the individual time-varying productivity shocks, $\varepsilon{it}$ , were determining job transitions, we would expect positive wage changes prior to movement to a higher-quartile plant, and negative changes prior to movement to a lower-quartile plant.
+Second, the wage change for workers moving from one quartile to another has approximately the same magnitude as (and opposite sign of) the change for workers moving in the opposite direction.
+If the $\varepsilon{it}$ contained an employer-employee match-specific effect that also affected workers' mobility, we would expect the gain for workers moving to a higher quartile to be larger than the loss for those making the opposite move.
+Both features suggest that the data are well described by a model with a fixed individual component, a fixed plant component, time-varying observables, and a random shock uncorrelated with mobility.